cseptesting/floatcsep/README.md

 If you use **floatCSEP** in your work, please cite it using the **“Cite this repository”** link on the right side of the GitHub page or with:

-> Iturrieta, P., Khawaja, A. M., Savran, W. H., & Schorlemmer, D. (2025). floatCSEP: An application to deploy and conduct reproducible and prospective earthquake forecasting (Version 0.3.0) [Computer software].
-Zenodo. https://doi.org/10.5281/zenodo.15576250
+> Iturrieta, P., Savran, W. H., Herrmann, M., Bayona, J. A., Gerstenberger, M. C., Graham, K. M., Maechling, P. J., Marzocchi, W., Mizrahi, L., Schorlemmer, D., Serafini, F., Silva, F., & Werner, M. J. (2026). floatCSEP: An application to deploy and conduct reproducible prospective earthquake forecasting experiments. _Journal of Open Source Software, 11_(118).
+9408. doi: [10.21105/joss.09408](https://doi.org/10.21105/joss.09408)

 # Support

 | <img src="https://i.postimg.cc/rFKQ0vRL/GFZ-Wortbildmarke-EN-Helmholtzdunkelblau-RGB.png" alt="GFZ logo" height="50"/> | <img src="https://i.postimg.cc/CLc5tQcZ/Geo-INQUIRE-logo.png" alt="GeoInquire logo" height="72"/> | <img src="https://i.postimg.cc/tC1LdjYf/scec.png" alt="SCEC logo" height="90"/> |
 |:----------------------------------------------------------------------------------------------------------------------:|:-------------------------------------------------------------------------------------------------:|:--------------------------------------------------------------------------------:|

 - The work in this repository has received funding from the European Union’s Horizon research and innovation programme under grant agreements No.s 101058518 and 821115 of the projects [GeoInquire](https://www.geo-inquire.eu/) and [RISE](https://www.rise-eu.org/).

 - This research was supported by the [Statewide California Earthquake Center](https://www.scec.org/).
   SCEC is funded by NSF Cooperative Agreement EAR-2225216 and USGS Cooperative Agreement G24AC00072-00.